Language Agents for Hypothesis-driven Clinical Decision Making with Reinforcement Learning: Prompts

-In your diagnosis process always use the following format:
+\#\#\#\#\\ In your diagnosis process always use the following format:\\

-Thought: Here, you should think about what to do next.
-Be very brief.\\ Action: Here, you can either write "Diagnosis" if you are confident enough to provide a diagnosis or "Test" if you want to request a single test.\\ Action Input: If you chose diagnosis as your action, you should put the correct condition of the four provided above here.
-You MUST put a condition here.
-If you chose test, provide the test name from the list mentioned above.
+Thought: [Here, you should think about what to do next.]\\ Action: [Here, you can either write "Diagnosis" if you are confident enough to provide a diagnosis or "Test" if you want to request a single test.]\\ Action Input: [If you chose "Diagnosis" as your action, you should put the correct condition of the four provided above here.
+You MUST put one of the four conditions here.
+If you chose "Test", provide the test name from the list mentioned above.
 You can only request one single test per action.
 Use the exact naming of the test as given above.
-Do not add any specification, abbreviation or explanation to the test name.
-If you do this there will be detrimental consequences to the patient.\\ $<$submit$>$
+Do not add any specification, abbreviation or explanation to the test name.]\\ Observation: [Here, you will receive the test results for the patient.
+Always write the keyword "Observation:" when requesting a test.]\\ ---\\ The current hypothesis is: [Here you will see the current hypothesis] (confidence [Here, you will get the confidence in the hypothesis on a scale of 0 (very uncertain) to 10 (very certain)])\\

+Thought: [Here, you evaluate the test result given above and continue with your next thought and action]\\ Action: [You can request more tests with the action "Test".]\\ Action Input: [...]\\ Observation: [...]\\